raysinm/ca-angiogenesis/README.md

 # Cellular Automata Model of Angiogenesis
-### Simulating the emergence of new blood vessels using discrete cellular automata and with accordance to the classical model of angiogenesis.
+### Simulating the emergence of new blood vessels using discrete cellular automata with accordance to the classical model of angiogenesis.

 By Matan Hoory and Maya Raysin